-STANDARD I Engaging and supporting all students in learning Creati enviro 1.1.
-Using knowledge of students to engage them in 2.1 Promoting learning responsib 1.2.
-Connecting learning to students' prior knowledge, where eac backgrounds, life experiences, and interests respectful 1.3.
-Connecting subject matter to meaningful, real-life 2.2 Creating p contexts environm 1.4.
-Using a variety of instructional strategies, reflect div resources, and technologies to meet students' and produ diverse learning needs 2.3 Establishi 1.5.
-Promoting critical thinking through inquiry, environm problem solving, and reflection intellectua 1.6.
-Monitoring student learning and adjusting 2.4 Creating a instruction while teaching with high support fo 2.5 Developin high stand behavior 2.6 Employin norms, an ensure a c learn 2.7 Using inst STANDARD III Understanding and expansions subject for student Dlanning in Understanding and organizing subject for student learning Planning in 3.1 Demonstrating knowledge of subject matter, 4.1 Using kno academic content standards, and curriculum readiness, frameworks backgrou 3.2 Applying knowledge of student development and plan instru proficiencies to ensure student understanding of 4.2 Establishi subject matter learning 3.3 Organizing curriculum to facilitate student 4.3 Developir understanding of the subject matter short-term 3.4 Utilizing instructional strategies that are student le appropriate to the subject matter 4.4 Planning 3.5 Using and adapting resources, technologies, and appropria needs of a standards-aligned instructional materials including standards-aligned instructional materials, including adopted materials, to make subject matter adopted materials, to make subject matter 4.5 Adapting adopted materials, to make subject matter accessible to all students 4.5 Adapting materials adopted materials, to make subject matter accessible to all students 3.6 Addressing the needs of English learners and 4.5 Adapting adopted materials, to make subject matter accessible to all students 4.5 Adapting materials
+STANDARD I STANDARD II Engaging and supporting all students in learning Creating and maintaining effective environments for student learning 1.1.
+Using knowledge of students to engage them in 2.1 Promoting social development and learning responsibility within a caring community 1.2.
+Connecting learning to students' prior knowledge, where each student is treated fairly and backgrounds, life experiences, and interests respectfully 1.3.
+Connecting subject matter to meaningful, real-life 2.2 Creating physical or virtual learning contexts environments that promote student learning, 1.4.
+Using a variety of instructional strategies, reflect diversity, and encourage constructive resources, and technologies to meet students' and productive interactions among students diverse learning needs 2.3 Establishing and maintaining learning 1.5.
+Promoting critical thinking through inquiry, environments that are physically, problem solving, and reflection intellectually, and emotionally safe 1.6.
+Monitoring student learning and adjusting 2.4 Creating a rigorous learning environment instruction while teaching with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning STANDARD III STANDARD IV Understanding and organizing subject for student Planning instruction and designing learning learning experiences for all students 3.1 Demonstrating knowledge of subject matter, 4.1 Using knowledge of students' academic academic content standards, and curriculum readiness, language proficiency, cultural frameworks background, and individual development to 3.2 Applying knowledge of student development and plan instruction proficiencies to ensure student understanding of 4.2 Establishing and articulating goals for student subject matter learning 3.3 Organizing curriculum to facilitate student 4.3 Developing and sequencing long-term and understanding of the subject matter short-term instructional plans to support 3.4 Utilizing instructional strategies that are student learning appropriate to the subject matter 4.4 Planning instruction that incorporates 3.5 Using and adapting resources, technologies, and appropriate strategies to meet the learning standards-aligned instructional materials, including needs of all students adopted materials, to make subject matter 4.5 Adapting instructional plans and curricular accessible to all students materials to meet the assessed learning needs 3.6 Addressing the needs of English learners and of all students students with special needs to provide equitable access to the content